xabbu42/Master/arbeit.md

 \End{proof}

-Finally the question arises, if prehistoric cycles are also a necessary precondition on self-referential S4 theorems under the expanded definition.
+Finally the question arises, if prehistoric cycles are also a necessary condition on self-referential S4 theorems under the expanded definition.
 For this it is necessary to clarify the term inputs for Hilbert style proofs used in the original definition of LP and in the realization theorem (\ref{realization}) as there is no direct equivalent for $(⊃ :)_t$ rules in the Hilbert style LP calculus as there is for $(⊃ :)_c$ rules.
-Looking at the adequacy proof for G3lp, $(⊃ :)_t$ is used only for the base cases $A ⊃ A$ in proofing axioms of LP.
-In the other direction, a $(⊃ :)_t$ rule is translated first to the trivial proof for $t{:}A ⊢_{LP} t{:}A$, but the usage of deduction theorem could change that to a more complex proof for example for $⊢_{LP} t{:}A → t{:}A$.
-It is therefore simplest to consider all subformulas of the form $t{:}A$ with negative polarity anywhere in the proof as well as all assumptions $t{:}A$ as inputs.
-Given this clarification, we need to show that the realization as constructed in chapter \ref{main} not only provides us with a non-self-referential constant specification $CS$, but also with a still non-self-referential set of inputs $IN$.
+Looking at the adequacy proof for G3lp,
+$(⊃ :)_t$ is used only for the base cases $A ⊃ A$ in proofing axioms of LP.
+In the other direction, a $(⊃ :)_t$ rule is translated first to the trivial proof for $t{:}A ⊢_{LP} t{:}A$, but the usage of deduction theorem could change that to a different proof for example for

-Checking the constructions of Hilbert style LP proofs from G3lift proofs (\ref{sound} and \ref{deduction}), all subformulas occurrences with negative polarity in the constructed Hilbert style proof also occurs with negative polarity in the G3lift proof and are therefore the realization of a subformula occurrence with negative polarity in the original G3s proof of the realization procedure.
-That is all inputs are either part of the constant specification $CS$ or have the form
-$x{:}A$ for a unique variable $x$.
-It also follows that such a input variable $x$ can only occur in other formulas as part of the realization of an $□$ occurrence with positive polarity.
+$⊢_{LP} t{:}A → t{:}A$.

+So far the situation seems pretty clear cut, and we have inputs as assumptions or in negative position of formulas proven by the deduction theorem.
+Unfortunately the deductions as constructed in the deduction theorem sometimes use existing formulas with swapped polarities.
+That is, in a deduction constructed by the deduction theorem, subformulas can occur with negative polarity which only occured with positive polarity in the original deduction.
+Moreover formulas can be necessary to derive the final formula without occuring in that formula.
+So there is no guarantee that all necessary inputs actually occur in the final formula or that a formula occuring in negative position somewhere in the proof is an input.

+So we have no clear definition of inputs in the original definition of LP matching the definition of inputs in G3lp, and therefore also currently no way to expand Yu's result to all inputs.
+But we can stipulate that the inputs of derivation $d$ as constructed by the realization theorem (\ref{realization}) are exactly the realizations of formulas $⊟_iA$ with negative polarity in the original G3s proof.
+As G3s enjoys the subformula property, that means all inputs used in the proof thus constructed are actually also inputs in the final formula of the proof.
+We have to assume without proof that this definitions of inputs somehow matches the exact definition given in the context of G3lp proofs.
+Given this stipulations and assumptions, the following sketch of a proof tries to argue for the necessity of prehistoric cycles for the expanded definition of self-referentiality:

+\Begin{theorem}
-\Begin{theorem}[Necessity of Left Prehistoric Cycle for Self-referentiality 2] If a S4−theorem $A$ has a left-prehistoric-cycle-free G3s−proof, then there is a LP−formula $B$ s.t. $B^◦ = A$ and $LP(IN^⊛) ⊢ B$.
+If a S4−theorem $A$ has a left-prehistoric-cycle-free G3s−proof, then there is a LP−formula $B$ s.t. $B^◦ = A$ and $LP(IN^⊛) ⊢ B$.
 \End{theorem}